 Data for the present report were derived from several sources.
-First, Nebraska firms that had received assistance through one of the programs offered through the BIA in the past were invited to complete a brief survey.
-For businesses that did not complete the survey, University of Nebraska Bureau of Business Research (BBR) analysts looked to data collected for the 2014, 2016, and 2018 reports, as well as administrative data, to determine whether there was usable data for these businesses.
+First, Nebraska firms that had received assistance through one of the programs offered through the BIA in the past were invited to complete a brief survey in summer 2022.
+For businesses that did not complete the survey, University of Nebraska Bureau of Business Research (BBR) analysts looked to data collected for the 2014, 2016, 2018, and 2020 reports, as well as administrative data, to determine whether there was usable data for these businesses.
 More detail on this process is provided below.